MartinLauff/MartinLauff/README.md

 - 👋 Hi, I’m @MartinLauff
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently mastering my MERN stack skills
+- 🌱 I mastered my MERN stack skills

 Hello and welcome to my Github profile!
 I am a maniac in developing extensive web applications.
 Before starting my bachelor studies in Germany I completed several courses on Udemy and created more than a few projects.
 The most notable ones are: